 Do note that this program is only applicable in four provinces in Canada – New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.

-You must first apply for permanent residence through the province or territory you were nominated by for the Atlantic Immigration Program.
+You must first apply for permanent residence through the province or territory you were nominated by for the program.
 After a province or territory endorses you for permanent residency, you can apply to Immigration, Refugees and Citizenship Canada (IRCC) for a permanent resident permit.
-An IRCC officer will assess your application and make a decision based on Canadian laws for immigration.
+An IRCC officer will assess your application and make a decision based on Canadian law on immigration.

 Canada permanent residence by investment

-The Québec Immigrant Investor Program (QIIP) is currently the only Canadian immigration program that allows foreigners to make a capital transfer and receive permanent residence status without any work-related commitments.
-The program requires applicants to have managerial experience, a minimum net worth of CAD 2 million (about $1.47 million), and invest at least CAD 1.2 million (about $880,000) through IQ Immigrants Investisseurs Inc.
+The Québec Immigrant Investor Program (QIIP) was the only Canadian immigration program that allowed foreigners to make a capital transfer and receive permanent residence status without any work-related commitments.
+The program required applicants to have managerial experience, a high net worth (the minimum net worth to qualify was CAD 2 million, which is about $1.47 million), and invest at least CAD 1.2 million (about $880,000) through IQ Immigrants Investisseurs Inc.

 Provided the investment is maintained for five years.
 Applicants can renew their permanent resident permits indefinitely.

-Please note that the Québec Immigrant Investor Program has been suspended until 1 January 2024.
+Please note that the Québec Immigrant Investor Program has been suspended.

 Canadian Permanent Resident Visa – Application Process

-You can obtain a permanent resident visa in many different ways.
-However, one of the easiest is entering the country as a temporary resident through a study permit or work permit scheme.
+There are many immigration pathways to obtain a permanent resident visa.
+One of the easiest is entering the country as a temporary resident through a study permit or work permit scheme.
 With this, you receive temporary immigrant status.
 Only some immigrants apply for permanent resident status before becoming temporary residents.

-Over the years, Express Entry has been the most favored option by immigrants to obtain permanent resident cards in Canada.
+Over the years, Express Entry has been the popular option among immigrants to obtain permanent resident cards in Canada.

-Here are the visa requirements to apply for the Express Entry and gain permanent residence:
+Here are the visa requirements to apply for the Express Entry program and gain permanent residence:

 This program is relatively easy to navigate and only involves a two-step process.
 You just need to have a work permit.
 Once you meet all the work permit terms and conditions, you can apply for a permanent resident Visa.